This article will help you prepare for coming to campus throughout 2021.

-- Depending on your chosen programme of study, you may need to purchase specific equipment for your studies.
+- Depending on your programme of study, you may need to purchase specific equipment for your studies.
 You can find out more information about the equipment you will need within your department/faculty handbook.
-A copy of your faculty/department handbook will have been sent to your King’s email address.
+A copy of your faculty/department handbook is usually sent to your King’s email address.

-As the 2020-21 academic year begins, we are carefully re-opening our libraries and other study spaces.
-Our article Study space & computer room on campus provides an overview of the available informal and bookable study spaces on campus.
+We are carefully re-opening our libraries and other study spaces in line with government guidance.
+Our article Where can I study on campus? provides an overview of the available study spaces on each of our campuses.

 Important to know: Wherever you are studying on campus, it is important that you follow the latest university guidance to protect your own health and the health of those around you.